 The word of the installer that the shingles are defective is not acceptable since, in some cases, GAF blames the installer for the problem, and sometimes GAF is right.
 If GAF acknowledges a problem, the company will often claim, as noted, that shingles or other roofing components were improperly installed or that the attic/roof isn’t sufficiently vented.

-The bottom line about warranties is that you must read the warranty for any brand of shingle you’re considering before you choose a shingle and the installer.
-Make sure:
+The bottom line about warranties is that you must read the warranty for any brand of shingle you’re considering.
+Before choosing a shingle and the installer, make sure:

 - Your roof is properly prepared, and the attic/roof structure is vented per the warranty requirements

 - The installer understands manufacturer specifications and techniques for installation and gives you a written guarantee that it will follow the guidelines